Fguedes90/ai-commit/README.md

 ## 📦 Installation

-1. Search for "AI Commit" in VSCode and click the "Install" button.
+1. Search for "LLM-AUTO-COMMIT" in VSCode and click the "Install" button.
-2. Install it directly from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Sitoi.ai-commit).
+2. Install it directly from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Sitoi.llm-auto-commit).

 > **Note**\
 > Make sure your node version >= 16

 ## 🤯 Usage

-1. Ensure that you have installed and enabled the "AI Commit" extension.
+1. Ensure that you have installed and enabled the "LLM-AUTO-COMMIT" extension.
-2. In VSCode settings, locate the "ai-commit" configuration options and configure them as needed.
+2. In VSCode settings, locate the "llm-auto-commit" configuration options and configure them as needed.
 3. Make changes in your project and add the changes to the staging area (git add).
-4. Next to the commit message input box in the "Source Control" panel, click the "AI Commit" icon button.
+4. Next to the commit message input box in the "Source Control" panel, click the "LLM-AUTO-COMMIT" icon button.
 After clicking, the extension will generate a commit message and populate it in the input box.
 5. Review the generated commit message, and if you are satisfied, proceed to commit your changes.

 > **Note**\